Nedim Bajrami: Albania

-On 17 March 2021, he received Albanian citizenship, thus needing only a permission by FIFA to become eligible to play for the Albania national team.
-FIFA refused but the go-ahead was given from the Court of Arbitration for Sport on 30 August 2021.
+On 17 March 2021, he obtained Albanian citizenship, thus requiring only approval from FIFA to become eligible for the Albania national team.
+FIFA rejected the request, but he was subsequently cleared to play following a decision by the Court of Arbitration for Sport on 30 August 2021.
 He debuted with Albania in a 1–0 2022 FIFA World Cup qualification victory against Hungary on 5 September 2021, coming on as a substitute in the 63rd minute for Qazim Laçi.

-Following his transfer to Sassuolo in winter 2023, Bajrami emerged as a key goalscoring contributor for Albania, netting three consecutive goals in the Euro 2024 qualifiers and adding two more later in the campaign, for a total of five international goals in the same season.
-The first goal was scored on 17 June 2023 in a 2–0 win over Moldova.
-He played in all 8 qualifying matches and with his 3 goals and 1 assist, helped Albania finishing top of the group for the first time in its history, collecting 15 points—equal to the Czech Republic but ahead on head-to-head record—and qualified for the final tournament of a European Championship for the second time in history.
+Following his transfer to Sassuolo in Winter 2023, Bajrami emerged as a key goalscoring contributor for Albania, netting three consecutive goals in the UEFA Euro 2024 qualifying campaign and adding two more later in the qualifiers, totaling five goals during the campaign.
+His first goal came on 17 June 2023 in a 2–0 win over Moldova.
+He appeared in all eight qualifying matches, recording three goals and one assist, as Albania for the first time in its history finished top of the group after collecting 15 points—level with the Czech Republic but ahead on head-to-head record—and qualified for the final tournament of the UEFA European Championship for the second time in its history.

-In June 2024, Bajrami was called up to represent Albania at UEFA Euro 2024.
-In their opening group stage match against defending champions Italy, he scored after just 23 seconds, setting the record for the fastest goal in European Championship history, though Albania eventually lost 2–1.
-On 19 November 2024, he scored from the penalty spot against Ukraine in the 2024–25 UEFA Nations League B, but Albania lost 2–1 and were relegated to League C.
+In June 2024, Bajrami was selected for the Albanian squad at UEFA Euro 2024.
+In Albania's opening match against defending champions Italy, he scored after 23 seconds, setting the record for the fastest goal in European Championship history, though Albania eventually lost 2–1.
+In the second match, he played the full 90 minutes in a 2–2 draw against Croatia, in which Albania had initially taken the lead, and he also started in the final group match against Spain, which Albania lost 1–0, resulting in their elimination from the tournament.

+On 19 November 2024, he scored from the penalty spot against Ukraine in the 2024–25 UEFA Nations League B, a match Albania lost 2–1, resulting in relegation to League C. During the 2026 FIFA World Cup qualification (UEFA) campaign, Bajrami made six appearances for Albania in Group K, including three starts, in matches where the team recorded three wins and one draw without conceding a goal, and finished second in the group with 14 points to secure qualification to the play-off for the first time in its history.
+In the play-off on 26 March 2026 against Poland, Bajrami started in attack and played 67 minutes; in the 54th minute, he missed a clear chance from close range following a counterattack, as Albania lost 2–1 after initially taking the lead and was eliminated.